 Only students residing in Palm Beach County are eligible to apply and once an application is processed, the Department of Choice Programs and School Choice will mail a postcard to the address provided on the application.
+Please contact the Department of Choice Programs and School Choice if you do not receive a postcard.
 If a parent would like confirmation of delivery prior to the postcard being mailed, please send your application with a confirmation of delivery tracking number through the United States Postal Service, UPS or FedEx.